 As important as it is to try to go to bed earlier and wake up earlier, it’s equally important to try to keep to a regular sleep schedule.
 You might go to bed early and wake up early one day, but if you sleep in until noon the next day, you’ll just end up throwing off your body’s sleep cycle.

-It’s important to try to go to bed and wake up around the same time each day, and, unless you’re sick and need the extra sleep, it’s really not the best idea to sleep in very late, even on the weekends.
-This is something I have a really, really hard time with because it’s so tempting to sleep for that extra hour or two, but I know that I need to try to work on sticking to a more regular and consistent sleep schedule.
+It’s important to try to go to bed and wake up at approximately the same time each day, and, unless you’re sick and need the extra sleep, it’s really not the best idea to sleep in a lot later, even on the weekends.
+This is something I have a really, really hard time with because it’s so tempting to sleep for a lot longer, but I know that I need to try to work on sticking to a more regular and consistent sleep schedule.

-In The Family Nurse, written by Lydia Marie Child in 1867, Mrs. Child says:
+In The Family Nurse, written by Lydia Maria Chile in 1867, Mrs. Child says:

 “Rise early, and retire to rest in good season.
 Regularity in food and sleep is a great preservative of health.”